colabottles/toddl/posts/an-event-apart-boston-2019.md

 I have even purchased Perch for a site that I have (dormant but in development) her work, as well as husband Drew McLellan has always been inspiring.
 Everyone also got to see an appearance by Pixel the Cat as well!

-[Pushing for Subgrid in Chrome](https://bugs.chromium.org/p/chromium/issues/detail?id=762679) (go ahead, sign in and star it!), [many technical aspects that you can see in Rachel's slides](https://noti.st/rachelandrew/aSEj0y/making-things-better-redefining-the-technical-possibilities-of-css#sRqusUa) and many examples [on Rachel's site](https://gridbyexample.com) but the best takeaway I found was Rachel's ending where she stated, &ldquo;More than ever the web needs **diversity of thought.**&rdquo;
+[Pushing for Subgrid in Chrome](https://bugs.chromium.org/p/chromium/issues/detail?id=762679) (go ahead, sign in and star it!), [many technical aspects that you can see in Rachel's slides](https://noti.st/rachelandrew/aSEj0y/making-things-better-redefining-the-technical-possibilities-of-css#sRqusUa) and many examples [on Rachel's site](https://gridbyexample.com) but the best takeaway I found was Rachel's ending where she stated, &ldquo;More than ever the web needs <span class="bolder">diversity of thought</span>.&rdquo;

 Jen Simmons wrapped the day up with her talk on designing intrinsic layouts, solving layout designs, and even did a live coding walkthrough.
 Her work, along with Rachel's in regards to CSS Grid Layout, is the best.
 I point anyone who asks me where they can learn about Grid to those two wonderful people.
 Although you can do things the old fashioned way, and I still do from time-to-time, I like the direction that Grid and Flexbox are taking the web.

-Jen also mentioned that everything doesn't have to be done in Flexbox or Grid, that &ldquo;good old fashioned stuff is still good.&rdquo; I was fortunate enough to get a few minutes talking to Jen _(Thank you so very much!)_ about a few questions I had and as with all the speakers I spoke to and had questions with, she was so very gracious with her time.
+Jen also mentioned that everything doesn't have to be done in Flexbox or Grid, that &ldquo;good old fashioned stuff is still good.&rdquo; I was fortunate enough to get a few minutes talking to Jen <span class="italic">(Thank you so very much!)</span> about a few questions I had and as with all the speakers I spoke to and had questions with, she was so very gracious with her time.

 Overall, as to how it was the last two years, Day One was stellar.
 I had a great time absorbing all the information, putting it into my logbook for future use and how I may do things at work going forward.